uf-hobi-informatics-lab/2019_N2C2_Track2_FHextraction/readme.md

 - you can run ```. shell/setup.sh``` to download all necessary models

 ## data
 - we did not include any data in the current repo due to DUA.
-If you need our sample data or the whole dataset, please contact the 2019 n2c2 challenge organizer.
+If you need the whole dataset, please contact the 2019 n2c2 challenge organizer.
+- we can provide the sample data of our experiments (including raw and preprocessed data), if you have DUA.
+Please contact us via github or email.

 ## project description
 - we have all the fine-tuned models available for download through Amazon AWS S3